Where’s your camera?

 Resources

-If you feel like life is too difficult, please reach out to professional counselors.
+If you feel like life is too difficult, please get in touch with professional counselors.
 Every community has mental health centers where you can go and talk.
 They will help you navigate your road to stability.
 Many houses of faith have counseling centers.

 Be sure you are meeting with a trained professional counselor.
-I recommend you talk to a licensed clinical social worker, a licensed psychologist, or a psychiatrist.
+I recommend you talk to a licensed clinical social worker, psychologist, or Psychiatrist.
 Remember, only the Psychiatrist can help you if your body is chemically imbalanced.

 Be a resource as well.
 Be willing to listen to someone today.
-By just acknowledging someone, you can be the difference between life and death for them.
+By acknowledging someone, you can differentiate between life and death for them.

 Photographers we are part of a community